jamesbychance/data_science_demo/README.md

 - **Station 4: Backtesting & Validation** - Historical performance simulation and overfitting analysis
 - **Station 5: Deployment & Production** - Low-latency implementation with vectorization and parallel computing

-This public repository focuses on foundational data infrastructure, demonstrating technical competencies in market microstructure, distributed data processing, and statistical feature engineering that form the basis of systematic trading research.

 ## Project Structure

 ```